Best Internet Plans and Discounts for Students

 Find internet providers available in your area by entering your zip code.

-One of the most important things for any student to know is that there are government programs that can help you get internet service.
-There’s a wide variety of programs that apply to different people in different situations and work with different internet service providers (ISPs).
+The government offers programs for students to help them get internet service.
+These programs apply to different people in different situations and work with different internet service providers (ISPs).

 The first step is determining which programs apply to you.
-Depending on your income and other government programs you’re involved in, you might qualify for multiple programs for discounted internet.
+Depending on your income and other government programs you use, you might qualify for multiple programs for discounted internet.
 But there are several programs directed specifically at students: